EmreGrsy/ImmoWelt/README.md

 ### TODO
 - Configure logging for error tracking.
 - Enable email notifications for errors.
-- Use LLMs for data translation.
+- Use LLMs for translation.
 - Develop a local Retrieval-Augmented Generation (RAG) chatbot.

 ## Usage